krita

 --version

-Display the Krita version and exit.
+Displays the Krita version information and exits.

 DESCRIPTION